- Alexander Bobenko

 - ICERM is committed to creating a safe, professional, and welcoming environment that benefits from the diversity and experiences of all its participants.
 Brown University's "Code of Conduct", "Discrimination and Workplace Harassment Policy", "Sexual and Gender-based Misconduct Policy", and "Title IX Policy" apply to all ICERM participants and staff.
-Participants with concerns or requests for assistance on a discrimination or harassment issue should contact the ICERM Director or Assistant Director of Finance & Administration; they are the responsible employees at ICERM under this policy.
+Participants with concerns or requests for assistance on a discrimination or harassment issue should contact the ICERM Director or Assistant Directors Kathryn Boots or Jenna Sousa; they are the responsible employees at ICERM under this policy.

 - Fundamental Research

 - ICERM research programs aim to promote Fundamental Research and mathematical sciences education.
 If you are engaged in sensitive or proprietary work, please be aware that ICERM programs often have participants from countries and entities subject to United States export control restrictions.
 Any discoveries of economically significant intellectual property supported by ICERM funding should be disclosed.